Explicit Chow-Lefschetz Decomposition for Kummer manifolds: Preliminaries

 .3cm

-Let $k$ be a field.
+Let $k$ denote a field.
 For convenience, we refer to the quotient of a smooth variety by the action of a finite group (scheme) as a {\em pseudo-smooth variety}.
-It is shown in \cite[Example 16.1.13]{fu} (see also \cite{dbn}) that the basic machinery of intersection theory and the usual formalism for correspondences extends naturally from smooth varieties to pseudo-smooth varieties, provided one uses rational coefficients.
-Thus, we may define the category $\calm_k(\Q)$ of (rational) {\em Chow motives of pseudo-smooth projective varieties} in the same way as for smooth projective varieties (see \cite[Chapter 16]{fu}, \cite{ma}, or \cite{sch}).
+It is well-known that the basic machinery of intersection theory and the usual formalism for correspondences extends naturally from smooth varieties to pseudo-smooth varieties, provided one uses rational coefficients.
+We may thus define the category $\calm_k(\Q)$ of (rational) Chow motives of pseudo-smooth projective varieties in the same way as for smooth projective varieties (see for example, \cite{sch}).
 Throughout this article, we use the notation $CH^i(X)$ for the Chow groups of (an algebraic scheme) $X$ and write $\rch^i(X)=CH^i(X) \otimes \Q$.
-It is worth noting if a finite group $G$ acts on a smooth variety $X$, the machinery of equivariant intersection theory allows us to identify the equivariant Chow groups $CH^*_G(X)_{\ratls}$ with $\rch^*(X/G)$.
-Thus, the extension of the usual formalism of correspondences to pseudo-smooth varieties can also be derived from the analogous theory in the equivariant context.
+It is worth noting that if a finite group $G$ acts on a smooth variety $X$, then the machinery of equivariant intersection theory allows us to identify the equivariant Chow groups $CH^*_G(X)_{\ratls}$ with $\rch^*(X/G)$.
+Thus, the extension of the usual formalism of correspondences to pseudo-smooth varieties (see \cite[Example 1.7.6]{fu}) can also be derived from the analogous theory in the equivariant context.